 Now, for the professional bio

 Holly Richardson is a wife, mother, midwife, small business owner and political activist, often known as "Holly on the Hill."
-She is currently the Utah Women and Education Initiative Coordinator, working with Dr. Susan Madsen at Utah Valley University and a Master's degree student in a Professional Communication program at Southern Utah University.
+She is currently a columnist with the Salt Lake Tribune and a Master's degree student in Professional Communication at Southern Utah University.

 She believes that everyone has a mission that only they can fill, that everyone is called to "live a bigger story" and she loves to help people figure out how to do that, guilt-free.